varyware/music-plus-site/_subpages/faq.md

 email: [feedback@varyware.com](mailto:feedback@varyware.com)

+## Control buttons lose response for a few seconds at first launch

+When Apple Music is not running, it takes some time for iOS to launch and respond to our requests.
+We are now working on this issue and are sorry for your poor experience.

 ## Why song artwork image lost?

 If you listening stream musics, the artwork loaded from Apple Music online.
 It depends on network qualitity.